 For you have need of endurance, so that when you have done the will of God, you may receive what was promised.

-To become abundantly fruitful, we must grow up.
-Mature trees yield the biggest harvest.
+To become successful, we must grow up, because mature trees bear the biggest fruit.

-To become successful in Tinseltown, we must grow up in God.
-Otherwise, we may become trapped in the tinsel - like many of Hollywood's current stars.
+To become successful in Tinseltown, we must grow up in God... and endurance.
+Otherwise, we get trapped in tinsel, like many of Hollywood's current stars.

-We know 'the Lord is not slow about His promise, as some count slowness,' because 'not one of the good promises which the Lord had made to the house of Israel failed; all came to pass' (2 Peter 3:9, Joshua 21:45).
-That includes us!
+We know 'The Lord is not slow about His promise, as some count slowness' (2 Peter 3:9).
+Because 'Not one of all the Lord's good promises to Israel failed; every one was fulfilled' (Joshua 21:45).
+Through Jesus, these promises include us!

-We will be patient in our march toward Hollywood; we will 'hold unswervingly to the hope we profess, for He Who promised is faithful' (Hebrews 10:23).
+We'll 'Hold unswervingly to the hope we profess, for He Who promised is faithful' (Hebrews 10:23).
 Our trophy is better than an Oscar.
-It is 'the crown of life which the Lord has promised to those who love Him' (James 1:12).
-We will succeed.
+It's 'The crown of life which the Lord has promised to those who love Him' (James 1:12).

 P.S.
-To read the other devotions in this series, please see the Promises, Promises series.
+To read the other devotions in this series, please see the Promises & Blessings series.